mfe-patterns/reverse-proxy-composition/README.md

 # reverse-proxy-composition
-A revers proxy composition method to create run time micro frontends.
+### A revers proxy composition method to create run time micro frontends.

+#### Use node version 14.X.X for seamless working fo the application.

 ## To run proxy server